 A letter from our Founder & CEO, Reeta Loi.

-At Gaysians our work has been a labour of love for over five years.
-We started as a simple website which I built to list the spaces and support groups I was meeting after two decades of performing, speaking, writing and campaigning.
-We’ve since grown into a global family of volunteers and I’m proud of the incredible milestones we’ve achieved.
+At Gaysians our work has been a labour of love for ten years.
+We started as a simple website, which I built to list the support groups I was meeting after two decades of being out and struggling to find the community I was seeking.
+We’ve since grown into a globally connected network and I’m proud of the incredible milestones we’ve achieved.
+Here are some of them…

 1) Lobbying for legislation